Picovoice/web-voice-processor/README.md

 ## Demo

-This is a basic demo to show how to use [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor).

-### Install & run

 Go to the `demo` directory.
 Use `yarn` or `npm` to install the dependencies, and the `start` script to start a local web server hosting the demo.

 ```console